 Around 5-10% of cancers are caused by hereditary genetic mutations: Errors in your DNA passed down through your relatives.
 Having more than one relative with cancer can be a clue that a genetic mutation exists.

 With 1 in 3 people diagnosed with cancer during their lifetime, it’s likely you have at least one family member who has faced this challenge.
 If you are a cancer survivor, you may be wondering if your children will inherit your disease.
 So when does a family medical history of cancer raise a red flag?

-We talked to Ashley Woodson from the department of Clinical Cancer Genetics to find out more about the role of family history in your personal cancer risk.
+We talked to our genetic counseling team in the department of Clinical Cancer Genetics to find out more about the role of family history in your personal cancer risk.